mongare-k/alx-system_engineering-devops/0x02-shell_redirections/README.md

-Command that displays all the lines in the file /etc/passwd that do not contain the pattern “bin” Command that displays all lines of the file /etc/ssh/sshd_config starting with a letter Command that replaces all characters A and c from input to Z and e respectively
+Command that displays all the lines in the file /etc/passwd that do not contain the pattern “bin” Command that displays all lines of the file /etc/ssh/sshd_config starting with a letter Command that replaces all characters A and c from input to Z and e respectively Command that removes all letters c and C from input